Global well-posedness for the one-phase Muskat problem in 3D: Introduction

 \subsection{Organization of the paper}

 In Section \ref{section:reformulation}, we reformulate the one-phase Muskat problem in terms of the Drichlet-Neumann operator and utilize layer potential theory for Lipschitz domains to represent the Dirichlet-Neumann operator; necessary boundedness and contraction estimates for the Dirichlet-Neumann operator in subcritical Sobolev spaces are recalled.
 In Section \ref{section:viscosity}, we prove the pointwise $C^{1, \alpha}$ elliptic regularity for 3D domains and apply it to establish the consistency and comparison principle for viscosity solutions to the Muskat problem; the proof of the consistency result makes use of an integral formula for the Dirichlet-Neumann operator for a 3D ball, whose proof is given in Appendix \ref{appendix:sphere}.
 Sections \ref{section:H2est} and \ref{section:H3} are devoted to Sobolev a priori estimates and hence global regularity for the regularized Muskat problem \eqref{eq:f:eps:intro}.
-Finally, we prove the main Theorem \ref{theo:main} in Section \ref{section:proof}; the passage from approximate solutions to the solution relies on delicate structures of layer potentials for Lipschitz domains in $\T^2\times \Rr$, which are proven in Appendix \ref{appendix:fundamentalsol}.
+After that, we prove the main Theorem \ref{theo:main} in Section \ref{section:proof}; the passage from approximate solutions to the solution relies on delicate structures of layer potentials for Lipschitz domains in $\T^2\times \Rr$, which are proven in Appendix \ref{appendix:fundamentalsol}.
+Finally, since our fluid domain $\Omega_f$ is unbounded, for the sake of completeness we prove the invertibility of boundary layer potentials in Appendix \ref{appendix:inverses}.